Thursday, February 28, 2013

 Petrus Romanus: Will the Next Pope Be the Last?

-the next and last Pope will, like St Peter, "feed his sheep."
+According to the supposed Prophecy of St Malachy the next and last Pope will, like St Peter, "feed his sheep." source: 16th century icon of Peter from Mt.
+Athos |

 As of late there has been a lot of interest in a prophecy that supposedly predicts the next Pope will be, in either name or deed, Petrus Romanus, Peter the Roman, the last Pope of Rome before the end of the world.
 As this sort of thing has dynamic potential for the wanton speculation and fear, I will simply post here my response to an inquiry sent by e-mail.